 Why is there a need for another Chinese translation for the Bible?

-Because there are so many Chinese translations to choose from, many people wonder why Asia Bible Society and Holman Bible Publishers (or anyone else!) would bother to develop a new translation such as the CSB.
+Because there are so many Chinese translations to choose from, many people wonder why Global Bible Initiative and Holman Bible Publishers (or anyone else!) would bother to develop a new translation such as the CSB.
 A little reflection though makes the reasons quite clear.

 1. EACH GENERATION NEEDS A FRESH TRANSLATION OF THE BIBLE IN ITS OWN LANGUAGE.